NREL/EnergyPlus/doc/src/docs/AuxiliaryPrograms/AuxiliaryPrograms.md

 RunEPlus details
 ----------------

 A procedure (batch) file is the normal way to run a console application.
 The *installed* procedure file **RunEPlus.bat** can be used to execute EnergyPlus and deal with all the file handling and postprocessing.
 It can accommodate running the EPMacro program if you name your files appropriately.
-And it can use ExpandObjects to expand the special “HVACTemplate” objects into “normal” IDF objects.
+And it can use ExpandObjects to expand the special "HVACTemplate" objects into "normal" IDF objects.

-The “set” statements near the beginning of the procedure file can be customized for each local system.
-Thus “program\_path” should be set to the directory path where the program executable resides on your local computer, “program\_name” should be set to the name of the EnergyPlus executable file, “input\_path” should be set to the directory path containing the input (IDF) file, and so forth.
-Each of the path environment variables must have “\\” as the final character or things won’t run correctly.
+The "set" statements near the beginning of the procedure file can be customized for each local system.
+Thus "program\_path" should be set to the directory path where the program executable resides on your local computer, "program\_name" should be set to the name of the EnergyPlus executable file, "input\_path" should be set to the directory path containing the input (IDF) file, and so forth.
+Each of the path environment variables must have "\\" as the final character or things won’t run correctly.
 As mentioned before, the batch file is executed by typing: